How To Fit A Velux Window To A Tiled Roof

 1. Start installing the Velux window frame by fitting the insulation collar.
 Do this by clipping the collar's corners together and then positioning it in the space you created.

 2. Refer to the instructions that came with the fitting and use them to attach the brackets to the window.
-You will place the brackets over the pilot holes, and once they are attached securely, you can position the frame over the opening in your roof.
+Place the brackets over the pilot holes, and once they are attached securely, position the frame over the opening in your roof.

 3. Start fixing the frame in place by using screws and a screwdriver to attach the frame's bottom brackets to the lower batten.
 Use 30mm and 80mm screws, and make sure that they go through the batten and counter batten.
 If you are able to get the screws into a rafter, do so.
 Use 30mm screws in the top brackets, but do not screw them in completely.
 Leave them with about 10mm out.